Sheila Mikhail, JD, MBA

-Sheila Mikhail co-founded and was initial CEO of AskBio from 2002 through 2007.
-She left the company to become CEO of NanoCor Therapeutics, Inc., an AskBio spin-out.
+Sheila Mikhail co-founded and was the initial CEO of AskBio from 2002 through 2007.
+Ms. Mikhail left the company to become CEO of NanoCor Therapeutics, Inc., an AskBio SPE.
 Most recently, Ms. Mikhail co-founded and was CEO of Bamboo Therapeutics, Inc., which in 20 months raised $50 million, advanced a therapeutic for GAN into the clinic, completed Pre-IND studies for the Duchenne Muscular Dystrophy therapeutic, and built a GMP manufacturing facility.
 Bamboo was acquired by Pfizer in August 2016.

 Trained as a lawyer, Ms. Mikhail practiced law for over 15 years, including a law firm that she founded, Life Sciences Law, which serviced clients such as Bayer, Gilead, GSK, Sanofi, and Aventis.
 Ms. Mikhail also practiced with Ropes and Gray in Boston.
 Ms. Mikhail earned a JD, with honors, from Northwestern University; a finance MBA, with honors, from the University of Chicago; and a BS, with highest honors, from the University of Illinois at Urbana-Champaign.